 3. Visit Sakurayama Hachimangu Shrine

-Located in the northern part of the old town, Sakurayama Hachimangu is the oldest Shinto shrine in Takayama.
+Located in the northern part of the old town, Sakurayama Hachimangu is a top Takayama attraction and the oldest Shinto shrine in the city.
 It’s said to date back to as early as the 4th century, to the reign of Emperor Nintoku who was the 16th emperor of Japan.

 Sakurayama Hachimangu Shrine is in a quiet wooded area that’s much more peaceful than Sanmachi Suji, but in autumn, it becomes the most festive part of Takayama.

 Every October, the shrine plays host to the Takayama Autumn Festival which is the second of two annual festivals that constitute Takayama Matsuri.
 Together with Chichibu Yomatsuri and Gion Matsuri, it’s considered one of the three most beautiful festivals in Japan.

 Both the spring and autumn Takayama festivals feature about a dozen large and heavily decorated yatai or festival floats.
 I read that up to a million people visit Sakurayama Hachimangu Shrine during festival time, but you can see replicas of the floats at Matsuri No Mori or Takayama Matsuri Yatai Kaikan at any time of the year.